BrentSeidel/Sim-CPU/src/i8080/README.md

 Two new instructions (RIM and SIM) exist, but don't do much.

 ### Z-80
-This is in progress, but not yet complete.
-The current state is that most of the extra instructions have been added to the simulation.
+The extra Z-80 instructions have been added.
 Many of the undocumented instructions have also been added.
 Note that the unused flag bits do not change to match the real Z-80 hardware (apparently, they represent some bits of an internal register).